NikaJamburia/preconditions/README.md

 5) Create dates module
 6) ~~Create editor (Ideal would be to implement it intellij or vscode plugin).
 Simple textarea can work as poc~~
 7) Add an extension point for parameter interpretation logic defined in `PlainStatementParameter` probably by introducing functions like `{card.availableAmount} == bigDecimal('2.20')`
-8) Move module builder to core and refactor creation of `CorePrecondton` modules to look nicer